Idiomatic Rust

 = note: `#[warn(unused_mut)]` on by default

-Rust's immutability-by-default is not just a syntactic choice; it's a deliberate decision to promote code clarity and safety.
-By requiring explicit mutability, Rust ensures developers are acutely aware of its implications, especially in concurrent programming where mutable states can introduce complexity.
+Rust’s immutability-by-default is not just a syntactic choice; it’s a deliberate decision to promote code clarity and safety.
+By requiring explicit mutability, Rust ensures developers are acutely aware of its implications.
+Especially in concurrent programming, where mutable states can introduce complexity, this can be a lifesaver.

-While immutability is often touted for its theoretical advantages, its real-world application can be less straightforward.
-Let's explore a concrete example to illustrate how an immutable approach can shape our design decisions.
+The real-world implications of immutability can be less straightforward.
+Let’s explore a concrete example to illustrate how an immutable approach can impact our design decisions for the better.

 Controlling Mutability